Build a Retail Income Statement Application Using JavaScript Pivot Tables

 Add the other Calculated Items following the above steps.
 The formulas for those are shown in the table below:

-This will make your Income Statement more readable for the user.
+This will make your JavaScript Income Statement more readable for the user.

 Add Calculated Fields

 Income Statements often use the Variance Analysis for performance comparison.
-When actual revenue returns are higher than budget projections or expenses are lower than budget, a budget variation is positive or favorable.
+A budget variation is positive or favorable when actual revenue returns are higher than budget projections or expenses are lower than budget.

-We will be using the Calculated Fields feature to add on our PivotTable the Difference and Difference %.
+We will use the Calculated Fields feature to add the Difference and Difference % on our PivotTable.

 1. Click PivotTable Analyze.